China’s Secretly Built 1957 Road Through India’s Aksai Chin

 Czechoslovakia’s great nationalist Masaryk (who famously denounced Austro-Hungary as a “corrupt, pretentious, senseless relic”) was said to be “a leader who planned further ahead than his contemporaries, understood the corroding effects of power, the vital need of restraint in the ruler, and above all the need for taking the nation into his confidence, educating it in the sense of drawing out all its innate qualities and sharing its manifold aspirations” (Seton-Watson).
 India’s clear-headed statesmen of that calibre were not among its most visible or ambitious.
 Vallabhbhai Patel, MAK Azad, C Rajagopalachari and others were left on the sidelines of free India’s politics ~ as Plato predicted, the genuine pilot of the ship of state will be hardly invited to take its wheel nor even want to do so.

-Nehru alone, as chosen by Gandhi, came to wield actual power in the 1950s, having manoeuvred Rajendra Prasad to being President.
+Nehru alone, as chosen by Gandhi, came to wield actual power in the 1950s, having maneuvered Rajendra Prasad to being President.
 And Nehru, besotted in middle age with a married British woman, seemed awestruck by appearance of a victorious Maoist communism in China just as he had been adoring of Stalin’s Russia two decades earlier.
-The Congress’s friends among India’s official Communists and fellow-travellers never had much original indigenous grassroots support and always looked abroad for guidance.
+The Congress’s friends among India’s official Communists and fellow-travelers never had much original indigenous grassroots support and always looked abroad for guidance.
 Non-alignment needed to be made of sterner stuff.

 Nehru’s flawed management of the relationship with Communist China included not merely choosing a favourite like Krishna Menon to head India’s military, but also imagining himself a competent world diplomatist.
 Girja Shankar Bajpai would have been far superior as India’s first Foreign Minister.
 In 1952, Bajpai, then Governor of Bombay, wrote to Nehru saying India should inform Zhou Enlai the McMahon Line was firm in law and non-negotiable.